petukhovv/java2psi/README.md

 Before run program you must add a library to the project `lib/grammar-kit-2017.1.1.jar` and also make sure that you use IntelliJ IDEA Community Edition as project SDK.

+If you want to use the builded jar, you need to specify the path to the IntelliJ IDEA Community Edition folder in the `build.gradle` (`intellij_platform_libs_path` variable).
+From the specified folder, the necessary libraries will be placed in the jar.

 To run program you must run `main` function in `main.kt`, not forgetting to set the program arguments.